LouisOuellet/database/README.md

 # Database Class

 I found this class on https://codeshack.io/super-fast-php-mysql-database-class/.
-David Adams did a really good job with this class.
-Besides adding the fetchObject, getHeaders, get, create, save, setModified and delete methods, this class is all his work.
+David Adams is the original author of this class.
+I added the fetchObject, getHeaders, setModified, create, read, update and delete methods.
 The additional methods are there to simplify SQL Requests while also offering an entry for permissions.

 ## Author